• Skip to primary navigation

 As a middle school guidance counselor, Sandra Tichnor Greenblatt has experience integrating yoga and mindfulness into the classroom through teaching lessons and collaborating with teachers, as a tool to help students manage stress and anxiety.
 She lives in Boston with her husband and two little ones, who enjoy kids yoga through stories, movement, and music.

-PIN IT FOR LATER
+SAVE FOR LATER

 Mindful activities for middler schools, yoga, breathing | Kids Yoga Stories